awsdocs/aws-cpp-developer-guide/doc_source/basic-use.rst

      }
      Aws::ShutdownAPI(options);

-.. note:: ``httpOptions`` takes a closure instead of a ``std::shared_ptr``.
-The SDK does this for all of its factory functions because the memory manager will not yet be installed at the time you will need to allocate this memory.
-Pass a closure to the SDK, and it will be called when it is safe to do so.
-This simplest way to do this is with a Lambda expression.
+.. note:: ``httpOptions`` takes a closure rather than a ``std::shared_ptr``.
+Each of the SDK
+    factory functions operates in this manner because at the time at which the factory memory allocation occurs, the memory manager has not yet been installed.
+By passing a closure to the method, the memory manager will be called to perform the memory allocation when it is safe to do so.
+A simple technique to accomplish this procedure is by using a Lambda expression.

 More Information
 ================

-For further examples of |sdk-cpp| application code, view the topics in the :doc:`programming-services` section.
-Each example contains a link to the full source code on GitHub, which you can use as a starting point for your own applications.
+Examples of |sdk-cpp| application code are described in the section :doc:`programming-services`.
+Each example includes a link to the full source code on GitHub which can be used as a starting point for your own applications.